Landscaping and Trees

 Currently, Alberta is one of the last 2 locations in North America that is free of DED.
 However in 1998, one elm tree in Wainwright was confirmed to have the disease.
 The tree was immediately removed and burned.
 This tree was noticed to have typical DED symptoms by STOPDED employees while completing the provincewide elm inventory survey.

-City of Lethbridge DED case, In early August, City of Lethbridge forestry staff observed symptoms of Dutch Elm Disease (DED) on two trees in north Lethbridge.
+In early August of 2021, City of Lethbridge forestry staff observed symptoms of Dutch Elm Disease (DED) on two trees in north Lethbridge.
 Samples were tested at the Provincial and Federal labs and have since confirmed positive for DED.
 Dutch Elm Disease (DED) poses a serious risk to the health of Elm trees.
 It is caused by a fungus that can be carried on the bodies of Elm Bark Beetles who fly to new elm trees, spreading the infection as they go.
 It is most often introduced into a community through the transport of fire wood.
 DED does not affect tree species other than elm.

 Beetle feeding galleries on trunk